Sometimes 309 stainless tig rod is a good choice when you need to Tig weld carbon steel.

 I worked a job once where simple carbon steel fixtures where fabricated daily.
 The welder would routinely tig weld them with super missile weld rod. ( a fancy marketing name for 309 or 312 stainless tig rod)

-The reason? even though the rods were much more expensive than plain old er70s2, the welder like them better and could weld hot rolled steel easier without getting porosity.
+The reason? even though the rods were much more expensive than plain old er70s2, the welder liked them better and could weld hot rolled steel easier without getting porosity.
 Also , there was a breeze when the door opened to the welding area and that caused lots of bubbling unless the super missile rod was used.

 So, when is it not OK to use 309 tig rod to tig weld carbon steel?